weewx/weewx/docs_src/index.md

 yearly summary reports.
 It can push plots, pages, and reports to a web server, and data to many online weather services.

 Initial development began in the winter of 2008-2009, with the first release in 2009.
+WeeWX is about 25,000 lines of code, plus another 15,000 for the hardware drivers.

 The source code is hosted on [GitHub](https://github.com/weewx/weewx).
 Installation instructions and releases are available at